panyland/gait-analysis/README.md

-# Code snippets related to different gait parameter calculations.
+# Code snippets related to different gait parameter calculations from motion capture (and IMU) data.